Information and guidance about some specific procedures for troubleshooting system crashes.

 If you are not sure which garbage collector is in use, then you can use the

-jmap utility on the Oracle Solaris and Linux operating systems.
+jmap utility on the Linux operating system.
 See The jmap Utility to get the heap information from the core file, if the core file is available.
 In general, if the GC configuration is not specified on the command line, then the serial collector will be used on Windows.
-On the Oracle Solaris and Linux operating systems, it depends on the machine configuration.
+On the Linux operating system, it depends on the machine configuration.
 If the machine has at least 2 GB of memory and has at least 2 CPUs, then the throughput collector (Parallel GC) will be used.
 For smaller machines, the serial collector is the default.
 The option to select the serial collector is

 -XX:+UseSerialGC and the option to select the throughput collector is

 -XX:+UseParallelGC.
 If, as a workaround, you switch from the throughput collector to the serial collector, then you might experience some performance degradation on multiprocessor systems.
 This might be acceptable until the root issue is diagnosed and fixed.